Euston Manifesto: Reception

 The manifesto was published in the New Statesman and in the "Comment is Free" section of The Guardian, then was launched formally on 25 May 2006 at the Union Chapel in Islington.

 It generated much lively debate on British and American blogs on the day of publication.
 Its critics argued it contained too many statements of the obvious, that it had little to say about "imperialism" or the power of global corporations, and that it was in reality a front for its authors' support for the current foreign policies of the British and American governments.
 Its supporters countered that very little of the statement's content had been directly criticised and that its opponents were merely worried that its principles would win broad support on the British left, and thus challenge the consensus among left-liberal opinion that they believe predominates in the mainstream media.

 The manifesto takes no position on the invasion of Iraq.
-However some of its most prominent contributors, including Nick Cohen and the proprietors of the right-wing blog Harry's Place, supported the invasion.
+However some of its most prominent contributors, including Nick Cohen and the proprietors of the blog Harry's Place, supported the invasion.
 Of the manifesto's principal authors, two were broadly against the war and two broadly in support.
 Of eight people advertised as attending a Euston Manifesto Group meeting at the 2006 Labour Party Conference, six supported the Iraq War.
 One of these, Gisela Stuart MP, declared during the 2004 American presidential election that a victory by challenger John Kerry would prompt "victory celebrations among those who want to destroy liberal democracies".

-Some of the manifesto's authors have criticised anti-war figures and groups, including George Galloway and the Stop the War Coalition for their alliances with Islamists.
+Some of the manifesto's authors have criticised anti-war figures and groups, including George Galloway and the Stop the War Coalition, for their alliances with Islamists.
 Although there is still disagreement within the group over the rationale for the war, the authors agree that after the bombs stopped falling the left ought to have united around a campaign to support Iraqi democrats, feminists, and progressives.
 Instead, in their view, alliances were wrongly formed with Islamist groups and Baathists.

 The manifesto states that the left's political focus should be on reconstructing Iraq and instituting a stable democracy.
 Opponents reject this, saying that the question of invasion is still legitimate, and that the refusal by some authors to oppose the invasion is unacceptable.